Our next event: 6th Nov.

 for Wildlife Friendly Gardens

-Anything from wild areas to pollinator friendly wildflowers, hedgehog holes, wildlife ponds (big or tiny), bird feeders, nesting boxes, bug hotels and lots more…
+Anything from wild areas to pollinator friendly wildflowers, hedgehog holes, wildlife ponds (big or tiny), bird feeders, nesting boxes, bug hotels, bat boxes and lots more…

-We’d like to see a wide range of gardens to inspire everyone, so even if your garden is small it may be just what we’re looking for!
+We’d like to include a wide range of gardens to inspire everyone, so even if your garden is small it may be just what we’re looking for!

-We’re starting to look at gardens now so email us and we'll send one of our friendly garden experts to come and have a chat with you.
+We’ll be looking at gardens in June 2026 so email us and we'll send one of our friendly garden experts to come and have a chat with you.

-Limited to Ascott, Milton and Shipton villages for now but we may expand in the future.
+We're limited to Ascott, Milton and Shipton villages for now but we may expand in the future!

 Our past talks and events: